-The Committee may grant awards under the 2016 Plan to employees, directors and consultants providing services to the Company.
-In selecting recipients of awards and determining the applicable terms and conditions, the Compensation Committee may take into account any factors it deems relevant, including, among other things, their duties and the Committee's assessment of their present and potential contributions to the success of the Company.
-The number of individuals who will be eligible to participate in the 2016 Plan will vary and, in light of the Committee's discretion, the actual number of individuals who will be granted an award in the future cannot be determined.
-As of April 18, 2016, the Company had approximately 3,133 employees.
+The Compensation Committee may grant awards under the 2016 Plan to employees, directors and consultants providing services to the Company and its affiliates.
+In selecting recipients of awards and determining the applicable terms and conditions, the Compensation Committee may take into account any factors it deems appropriate, including, among other things, their duties and the Compensation Committee's assessment of their present and potential contributions to the success of the Company.
+The number of individuals who are eligible to participate in the 2016 Plan varies and, in light of the Compensation Committee's discretion, the actual number of individuals who will be granted an award in the future cannot be determined.
+As of April 16, 2019, the Company currently has approximately 3,335 employees and seven non-employee directors.